yongchao98/PROMST/README.md

 # PRompt Optimization in Multi-Step Tasks (PROMST): Integrating Human Feedback and Preference Alignment

 This project is for automatic prompt optimization with a focus on multi-step tasks.

+## Requirements
+Please setup the environment with conda and pip as follows:
 ```
 conda create -n PROMST python=3.10
 conda activate PROMST